-We all want to decrease euthanasia rates, encourage responsible pet ownership and support the human-canine bond, but mandates about spaying and neutering dogs aren’t necessarily the way to achieve those goals.
-That’s because mandatory spay/neuter laws criminalize dog guardians who want to provide good care for their pets but cannot afford it.
+We all want to decrease euthanasia rates, encourage responsible pet ownership and support the human-canine bond.
+Mandates about spaying and neutering dogs aren’t necessarily the way to achieve those goals.
+These regulations discriminate against dog owners who want to provide good care for their pets but cannot afford it.

 How do we know when a dog is the right fit for a family with children?
 Is breed a good indicator of whether or not a dog will be good with kids?
 What do parents need to know to set everyone up for safe, fun interactions?
 If you’ve been wondering about these kind of questions, we have the expert advice you’ve been looking for!